 This month, Linton Wells II drew his inspiration for Mission Assurance Moves to the Fore in Cyberspace from Deputy Secretary of Defense William J. Lynn III's recently published article, Defending a New Domain: The Pentagon's Cyberstrategy.
 Wells summarizes Lynn's strategy points, noting that taken on a whole they have a broader implication than just cyberdefense.
-It has more to do with mission assurance, he says.
-But he has a number of concerns, among them: how will the new cyberstrategy be implemented?
-And how can the private sector do a better job of meeting its requirements?
+It has more to do with mission assurance, he says:

 In "New Document Provides Framework for Interagency Data Sharing," Henry Kenyon describes a newly released document that sets common standards for data security and risk management: the NIST Special Publication 800-37, Revision 1, Guide for Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach (NIST SP-800-37).